Vegan Tahini Hemp Seed Bars

 Instructions

-3. You have a couple of options for mixing the rest of the ingredients.
-If you have a large food processor, add everything to the oats and blend until fully combined.
+• You have a couple of options for mixing the rest of the ingredients.
+If you have a large enough food processor, add everything to the oats and blend until fully combined.
 If not, you can add the dates to the oats and blend to combine, then transfer to a bowl and mix in the rest of the ingredients by hand.

-5. Press the dough into the pan, taking a few minutes to press it into all corners and getting it as flat as you can.
+• Press the dough into the pan, taking a few minutes to press it into all corners and getting it as flat as you can.
+Bake for 30 minutes then let cool in the pan for at least 15 minutes.
+Slice into bars.

 Notes